joshrubio/the-sower-store/README.md

 ## 📄 License

-This project is built for educational and demonstration purposes, showcasing modern full-stack development patterns and best practices in e-commerce applications.
+This is a production e-commerce platform built for a client, showcasing enterprise-grade development patterns and best practices in modern web applications.

 ## 👌 Quick Start